Posted on 9/3/2019 in Business and Strategy

-One of the key challenges that marketers in this industry face is standing out in such a highly competitive market.
+One of the key challenges that marketers in this industry face are standing out in such a highly competitive market.
 Trust, speed, connectivity and availability are critical.
 Your customers are putting their faith in you that their items will arrive safely and on-time.
 The cargo you are transporting is valuable, so customers expect real-time tracking and updates to be easily available to them.

 Through our work with a number of Freight and Logistics clients, we have learned that Logistics marketing challenges can be quite different compared to other industries.
 In addition to growing their customer base, they also have to market to drivers and potential employees.

 With all of that in mind, we recommend the following digital tactics should be considered as part of an overall digital marketing strategy.

 In today’s culture, we expect to be able to get instant answers and updates on our smartphones.
 Users will expect to be able to quickly check the status of shipments and get visibility into the location of vehicles.
 Mobile apps are a great way to provide real-time information to your customers.

 Mobile apps can also simplify the booking process.
 Give your customers a secure place where they can save their details and follow a few simple steps to book pick-ups and deliveries.
 The ease and availability of a mobile app make it that much easier for people to do business with you.

 You must also make sure there is an easy way to communicate with your internal staff.
 Apps can be used to help manage your fleet, monitor their routes and the condition of their vehicles, and notify them of important updates.